codists/python-talk/backend/README.md

-# How to run project

-# Plugins used in project
+# Libraries used in project

 - Flask-Mail
     ```python